svc333/overview/whats-new/index.md

 ### {{site.data.keyword.uccr_short}} beta
 New as of: 23 June 2017

-{{site.data.keyword.uccr_short}} is an enterprise-scale release management solution that supports both cloud-native and on-prem deployment tools.
+{{site.data.keyword.uccr_short}} is an enterprise-scale release management solution that supports both cloud-native and on-premises deployment tools.

 The beta version of {{site.data.keyword.uccr_short}} provides the following key features:
 * Use releases to manage multiple deployment plans and events, and collaborate on multi-team release efforts.